nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all persons : `listp`

 Shows a list of all persons in the ConcertPhonebook.
-If the concertContact view is currently being shown, the application will switch to the view of persons and concerts instead.
+If the concert contact view is currently being shown, the application will switch to the view of persons and concerts instead.

 Format: `listp`